wozgonon/tuple/README.md

 ## What's the story

-I took some time out between contracts to study for some Certifications, I cycled two hours to a test centre only to find it has just closed due to the Coronavirus shutdown.
-So as a loss two what to do next, I decided to learn some 'Go' by knocking up an operator grammar.
+I took some time out between contracts to study for some Certifications when I cycled two hours to a test centre, I to find it has just closed due to the Coronavirus shutdown.
+So at a loss as to what to do next, I decided to improve my 'Go' by knocking up an operator grammar.
 From there this grew.